Juan Cazares

-Juan Ramón Cazares Sevillano (born 3 April 1992) is an Ecuadorian footballer who plays as an attacking midfielder for Argentine Primera División club Independiente, on loan from Ukrainian club Metalist Kharkiv.
+Juan Ramón Cazares Sevillano (born 3 April 1992) is an Ecuadorian footballer who plays as an attacking midfielder for Ecuadorian club Independiente del Valle.

 Club career

-Youth career
+Early career

 Born in Quinindé, Esmeraldas, Cazares moved to Guayaquil at early age and joined Barcelona's youth setup in 2006, aged 14.
 After being rarely used, he moved to Norte América in 2009, and subsequently joined Independiente José Terán later in the same year.

 At Independiente, Cazares made his senior debut in 2009 Ecuadorian Serie B, appearing in nine matches and scoring one goal on 6 September, in a 4–0 home routing of Municipal Cañar.

 River Plate

 In January 2010, Cazares was loaned to River Plate.
 Initially assigned to the reserves, he impressed enough to secure a permanent contract in August of the following year.
 River paid Independiente US$ 500,000 for 50% of his rights, with a further one million in a future sale.

 Cazares made his first team debut for River on 7 December 2011, coming on as a late substitute for goalscorer Chori Domínguez in a 1–0 Copa Argentina home win against Defensores de Belgrano; he became the first Ecuadorian to play for the club.
 In 2012, after establishing himself as a starter for the B-side, he won the 2012 U-20 Copa Libertadores and was also elected the tournament's best player.

 Cazares was called up to train with the first team for ahead of the 2012–13 campaign by manager Matías Almeyda.
 He made his Primera División debut on 26 August 2012, replacing Manuel Lanzini in a 0–0 draw home draw against San Lorenzo.

 Cazares was made a starter in the following matchday, a 1–1 draw at Colón on 2 September.
 After the sacking of Almeyda and the appointment of Ramón Díaz, he was not utilized by the club and subsequently placed in the loan list.